Ronih95/UAV-Thesis/README.md

 ```

 **Why Butterworth?**
-- 4th-order filter → sufficient sharpness, computationally efficient
-- Band: **5–200 Hz** → DC drift (0–5 Hz) and high-frequency electronic noise (>200 Hz) are removed; mechanical vibrations representing propeller faults are preserved
-- `filtfilt` → **zero-phase filtering** (the signal does not shift forward or backward in time)
+A 4-th-order filter gives a clean cutoff without being too slow to compute.
+The band is set to 5–200 Hz to cut out low-frequency drift and high-frequency electronic noise, while keeping the mechanical vibrations that actually indicate faults. `filtfilt` filters the signal twice (forward and backward) which means it dosent shift the signal in time.

 ### §2.2 — Windowed Feature Extraction